fossas/fossa-cli/docs/references/strategies/languages/dotnet/nuspec.md

 </package>
 ```

-### Dependency groups
+### Dependency Groups

-As an alternative to a single flat list, dependencies can be specified according to the framework profile of the target project using <group> elements within <dependencies>.
+As an alternative to a single flat list, dependencies can be specified
+according to the framework profile of the target project
+using <group> elements within <dependencies>.

 ```
 <?xml version="1.0"?>